CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/11-Multimedia redirection for Azure virtual desktop.md

    ![ws name.](media-2/rdpproperties.png)

-1. On your PC, search for **Remote desktop** and open the remote desktop application with the exact icon as shown below.
+1. On your PC, search for **Remote Desktop** and open the remote desktop application with the exact icon as shown below.

    ![ws name.](../Azure-Virtual-Desktop-v3/media/remote.png)